 - I wrote the lyrics down for this song.-Copyright exists as an original work of poetry.

 - I put the song down as sheet music-Copyright exists.

 - I recorded the song into my computer, digital recorder, on video, etc.-Copyright exists.

 Do I have to register with your office to be protected?

 No. In general, registration is voluntary.
-Copyright exists from the moment the work is created.
+Copyright exists from the moment the work is created and presented in a fixed form.
 You will have to register, however, if you wish to negotiate the sale or lease of your work or to bring a lawsuit for infringement of a U.S. work.
 First one to the copyright office wins.

 - When there is a dispute, how are you going to prove you created the song, story, etc.?

 Why should I register my work if copyright protection is automatic?

 Registration is recommended for a number of reasons.
 Many choose to register their works because they wish to have the facts of their copyright on the public record and have a certificate of registration.
 Registered works may be eligible for statutory damages and attorney’s fees in successful litigation.
 If registration occurs within 5 years of publication, it is considered prima facie evidence in a court of law.
 See Circular 1, Copyright Basics, section “Copyright Registration” and Circular 38b, Highlights of Copyright Amendments Contained in the Uruguay Round Agreements Act (URAA), on non-U.S. works.

 - Saves you money in a lawsuit.
 Legal fees begin at about $200.00/hr.
 Add into that missed work and other expenses and things can get costly.
 Copyright registration is $35.00-$65.00 depending on what you are registering.
 It can stop a challenge to your lawsuit cold.